Imtiaz-Masodi/Ticked/server/README.md

-Project Overview: Task Management App
+Project Overview: Ticked - Task Management Application

 The goal of this app is to allow users to create an account, log in, and manage their tasks.
 They should be able to: